Purr-ide Post: Are Gay Cats a Thing?

 The animal queerness doesn’t stop there.
 There are even trans animals out there.
 While the term “sex change” is a horribly outdated way of referring to a person undergoing gender-affirming care, some species will literally change their sex in certain situations.
 Again according to Biological Exuberance (seriously, go read it), some animals will change which gametes (sex cells used for reproduction) they produce or even fully change sex organs based on their environment or other factors.

 Similarly, and before we get back to cats, drag is a pretty common tactic among many species in the animal kingdom.
 Some species may partially imitate members of a different sex or they may completely disguise themselves as being a different sex.
 Animals don’t limit themselves just to appearance based drag, either; Male garter snakes will make themselves smell like female garter snakes, resulting in sexy time with other male snakes.
-Personally, I think setting up a Tinder profile would be an easier way to achieve that, but to each their own.

 Gay Cats